HomeElevators.com

 • Contact

-Wheelchair lifts
+Wheelchair Lifts

 Wheelchair lifts are self-contained lifts where the drive and control systems are located within the lift tower or cab assembly.
 They are generally used for low-rise applications to decks or porches but can be used for vertical travel of 12 feet.

 Wheelchair lifts are a great way to help people with disabilities, injuries, or the elderly in and out of their homes.
 They come in many different styles and sizes, but all have one thing in common: they allow for easier, safer mobility.
-Wheelchair lifts can be installed indoors with a hoistway, some models allow for open installations and outdoors unenclosed to a deck or landing.
+Wheelchair lifts can be installed indoors with a hoistway, and some models allow for open installations and outdoors unenclosed to a deck or landing.

 There are three main types of wheelchair lifts for homes: